 Protecting your Screen

 A preventative measure you can buy to protect your phone is a screen protector.
 A screen protector protects your phone screen from cracking and accumulating scratches.
 When you drop your phone, a screen protector absorbs the impact and shock of the drop instead of your phone.
 This prevents, most of the time, the actual screen from cracking or shattering.

 Not only does it protect your screen from cracking, but it also prevents your screen from getting scratch marks on it.
 You specifically want to look for a protector that has an anti-scratch rating of ‘9H’ as this is the industry standard.
 This will protect your actual screen from getting scratched.
-If your screen protector gets too scratched up, you can always buy a replacement screen protector to make the screen clear again.
+If your screen protector gets too scratched up, you can always buy a phone replacement screen protector to make the screen clear again.